 Housing costs in Sutton are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Sutton is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Sutton is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Sutton who work in management occupations (13.75%), sales jobs (13.73%), and office and administrative support (13.57%).
+Unlike some towns, Sutton isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Sutton are a mix of both white- and blue-collar jobs.
+Overall, Sutton is a town of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Sutton who work in sales jobs (12.01%), management occupations (9.94%), and office and administrative support (9.11%).

 Because of many things, Sutton is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Sutton really has some of the features that families look for when choosing a good community to raise children.
 Is Sutton perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

 The people who call Sutton home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Sutton residents report their race to be White, followed by Asian.
-Important ancestries of people in Sutton include French , Italian, English, and French Canadian.
+The greatest number of Sutton residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Sutton include Irish, English, Italian, French, and French Canadian.

 The most common language spoken in Sutton is English.
-Other important languages spoken here include French and French Creole.
+Other important languages spoken here include Spanish and French Creole.